 You can order a record from the company directly on the following website.
 It costs only 24,95€. (click on Bonitätauskunft on the homepage) : https://www.meineschufa.de/.
 Some Postbank centers do offer to print one for you on the spot as well for the same fee.
 No need to be a Postbank customer.
-This report is sometimes the preferred report from banks or landlords, because it contains more details.
+This report is the preferred by landlords, because it contains all the details.

 However, you are entitled to one free record per year that you can also get from the same website here.
 On this page, click “Jetzt bestellen” on the right “Datenkopie (nach Art.
 15 DS-GVO)“ column.
 Enter your data on the page that follows.
 You will be able to upload a copy of your passport (“Dokumentupload” > “Kopie des Reisepasses”) and a copy your Meldebescheinigung with it.

 This is typical chicken-&-egg situation for many foreigners moving to Germany: landlords ask for a SCHUFA record for you to rent their flat, but you don’t have one since you are not registered (Anmeldung) and can’t open a bank account… because you don’t have a place yet.
 If you are in this situation, you might want to go for a flat share (WG) and register there until you find your own place.
 You can also turn to services like Wunderflats, which lets you rent furnished flats without a SCHUFA record.

 To keep a good SCHUFA score (above 95%), those are the few recommended things: